Senior and Disability Survival School and Senior and Disability University

 HealthCare Action Team (HAT)

-HAT is a coalition of seniors, people with disabilities, caregivers and community agencies working together to advocate for increases and expansion of homecare services and affordable, supportive housing and improvements to discharge planning.
-We use theater, song, storytelling and other popular education and participatory research models to raise awareness of the growing need for quality services and housing and the important role they play in our community.
+HAT is a coalition of seniors, people with disabilities, caregivers and community agencies working together to advocate for expansion of homecare services and quality health care.
+We use songs, storytelling and other popular education and participatory research models to raise awareness of the growing need for quality services and housing and the important role they play in our community.
+Meetings: 2nd Tuesday of every month, 11-1.

-The SDA Housing Collaborative is a group of tenants, homeowners, community advocates, and representatives from non-profit and government agencies, all dedicated to improving housing opportunities for seniors and people with disabilities.
-We work together to preserve and create quality, affordable, accessible housing in San Francisco, by organizing to win change!
+SDA’s Housing Collaborative is a group of tenants, homeowners, and community advocates, working to preserve and create quality, affordable, accessible housing in San Francisco, by organizing to win change.
+Join us every 3rd Wednesday of the month, 1-3 pm.

 Mad Mob SF: Mental Health Consumers Work Group